naturalcandy/graphblas-risk-analysis/README.md

-# graphblas-stock-analysis-
+# graphblas-risk-analysis

- A Real-Time Stock Market Graph Analysis tool using GraphBLAS
+A systemic risk analysis tool using GraphBLAS.